Conformally equivariant quantization for spinning particles: Explicit formul for the -equivariant quantization and superization

-and then neither $\fS^\d_\nabla$ nor $\cQ^{\l,\m}_\nabla$ are conformally invariant. \end{proof} Let $A$ be a first order differential operator acting on the tensor bundle $\cS TM\otimes\Lambda T^*M$, for $(M,\mg)$ a conformally flat manifold.
+\begin{rmk} Let $(M,\mg)$ be a conformally flat manifold and $A$ a first order differential operator acting on the tensor bundle $\cS TM\otimes\Lambda T^*M$.
 Then, $\fkg$-equivariance of $A$ implies its conformal invariance, whenever the $\fkg$-actions are the natural ones on tensors \cite{Feg76}.
 But the Hamiltonian action is not of this type, as seen in \eqref{EqLtLd}.
-This explains the lack of conformal invariance of the conformally equivariant superization.
+This explains the lack of conformal invariance of the maps $\fS^\d$ and $\cQlm$. \end{rmk}